Juice Recipe Collections

 72 Hour Fresh Juice Stability Study (2/2)

 You can enjoy just 1 glass of juice a day and feel the benefits of it.
-A juice fast is a bit extreme, especially for a beginner.
-If you're new, try out the 30 day challenge first, which challenges you to juice one a day for 30 days and supplies all of the recipes and shopping list for you.
+Juicing for all of your meals is called a juice cleanse (aka 'juice fast' or 'reboot'), and it's a bit extreme for a beginner.
+If you're new, try out one of our free juice challenges first.
+It's a juice plan that includes a shopping list and one juice recipe a day.

 Am I supposed to replace a meal with juice?